income tax

 • Reversal of excess provisions

-10. Interest on Specified Income: Interest earned on the aforementioned incomes.
+10. Interest on Specified Income: Interest earned on the types of income listed above.

 Conditions for Exemption

-• No Commercial Activities: NSDC must refrain from engaging in any commercial ventures.
+• No Commercial Activities: NSDC must refrain from participating in any commercial ventures.

-• Consistency in Activities: The nature of NSDC’s activities and specified income must remain unchanged throughout the relevant financial years.
+• Consistency in Activities: NSDC's activities and the specified income must remain consistent throughout the applicable financial years.

-• Filing Requirements: NSDC is required to file income tax returns in accordance with Clause (g) of Sub-section (4C) of Section 139 of the Income Tax Act, 1961.
+• Filing Requirements: NSDC is obligated to file income tax returns in accordance with Clause (g) of Sub-section (4C) of Section 139 of the Income Tax Act, 1961.